GraceJi0/project/readme.txt

 	-create order function on HSQL and dataAccessObject (3 hr) -update previous persistence layer (1 hr)
 6. Testing
-	-new object/method testing
+	-new object/method testing (5 hr)
-	-due to the changes of pervious objects, testing part need to be edited
+	-due to the changes of pervious objects, testing part need to be edited (2 hr)